Perturbation graphs, invariant prediction and causal relations in psychology: Graphical models and interventions

-Here we will use hard and soft interventions \citep[e.g.,][]{Eberhardt:2007}.
+We are interested in both observational and interventional (experimental) data.
+Therefore, we need to specify what it means in terms of graphical models to induce an intervention.
+Here we will use hard and soft interventions \citep[e.g.,][]{Eberhardt:2007}, although more types of interventions exist \citep[see, e.g.,][for an overview]{Mooij:2020a}.
 In \hyperref[sec:appendix-interventions]{Appendix \ref*{sec:appendix-interventions}} we give precise definitions and provide here a brief description of hard and soft interventions.
 A hard intervention \citep[e.g.,][]{Pearl:2009} can be considered as an intervention that completely takes over the control of a variable, and so no other variables can affect it.
 Graphically, a hard intervention is considered as the removal of any effect on the variable, i.e., arrows into the variable are removed.
 It is sometimes referred to as intervention by replacement \citep{Lauritzen:2002} because a hard intervention replaces the original value (obtained from effects of other variables) by a new one (random or fixed) dictated completely by the experimenter.
 For example, in a visual perception experiment the level of contrast that can be seen by a participant is a hard intervention.
-A soft intervention leaves the structure of the graph intact and so the effects other nodes have on the intervened node remain.
+In contrast, a soft intervention leaves the structure of the graph intact and so the effects other nodes have on the intervened node remain.
 A resulting effect of a soft intervention could, for instance, be a change in mean or variance, or both.
 But, importantly, the effects of other variables remains present in a soft intervention.
 Soft interventions are mainly associated with quasi-experimental designs.
 For instance, a non-randomised design where participants can choose the treatment to a disease is a soft intervention.

-As opposed to normal conditioning, for intervention conditioning we use the notation $p(x\mid\mid C=c)$ \citep{Lauritzen:2002}.
-We write $C=\emptyset$ to indicate no intervention and so the observation distribution obtains \citep{Mooij:2020a}, i.e., $p(x\mid\mid C=\emptyset)=p(x\mid C=\emptyset)$.
-Since we are interested in interventions on specific nodes, we use $C=s$ to denote that we have applied an intervention to node $s$.